 We employ a mastery approach to the teaching of Mathematics and have embraced the National Centre for Excellence in the Teaching of Mathematics’ (NCETM’s) definition of mastery.
 Thus, pupils of all ages are provided with multiple and varied opportunities to acquire a deep, long-term, secure and adaptable understanding of mathematics, and efficient and accurate recall of mathematical facts.
 The drivers of this mastery approach are coherence, representation and structure, mathematical thinking and fluency.

-We use knowledge organisers to create opportunities for spaced retrieval practice and the retention of facts.
-Knowledge organisers are a summary of key facts and essential knowledge about a unit of work or a curriculum subject.
+We use Knowledge organisers as a summary of key facts and essential knowledge about a unit of work or a curriculum subject.
 They are normally one side of A4 paper and all key information is presented in an easily understood format, making them accessible to all pupils and easy to use at home.

-The ability to communicate efficaciously is a vital life skill.
-At Holy Trinity we teach our pupils to become more effective speakers and listeners, thus empowering them “to better understand themselves, each other and the world around them”-Voice 21.
-Our emphasis on speaking in full sentences, using ambitious and uncommon vocabulary, and adopting a good speaking posture, all work together to provide a route to social mobility.
-Thus, empowering all pupils and aiding them in finding their voice to succeed in school and in life.
+The ability to communicate effectively is a vital life skill.
+At Holy Trinity we place emphasis on speaking in full sentences, using ambitious and subject specific vocabulary, and adopting a good speaking posture, to succeed in school and in life.

-Termly celebration assemblies motivate, reward, and showcase the talents and achievements of our pupils.
-As well as achievement and effort in academic subjects, we recognise pupils who embody our Christian values of love, honesty and respect, and qualities which promote British values.
+Our Friday afternoon worship is dedicated to celebrating the achievements of our pupils.
+As well as recognising achievement and effort in curriculum study, we recognise pupils who embody our Christian values of love, honesty and respect, and qualities which promote British values.

 At Holy Trinity we define cultural capital as knowledge, skills and behaviours that enable social mobility.
 This is realised through all aspects of the curriculum.
 We expose pupils to the arts, public speaking, provide musical instrument tuition, and offer a range of educational experiences and visits.
 We actively promote character-building qualities which lead to well-informed global citizens.